NLnetLabs/krill/README.md

 ## 0.9.5 RC9 'Have You considered these Upgrades?'

-NOTE: We found an issue with a test under Rust 1.59.
-We believe this issue may be related to the tokio library, rust 1.59 and the size of this test.
-The issue does not occur with Rust 1.58.1 and earlier and was not introduced by any of our recent changes; e.g. it was present in Krill 0.9.1 and Rust 1.59 and 0.9.1 has been running in production without issues.
-All that said, we plan to test this issue some more before finalising the 0.9.5 release.

 This release was primarily intended to improve support for migrations of pre-0.9.0 installations.
 The upgrade code has been separated more cleanly into a step where the new 0.9.0 data structures are prepared in a new directory first, and a second